tairsha/taxa-specific-substitution-matrix/README.md

 # What is taxa-specific-substitution-matrix?
 This is a collection of Python implemented bioinformatic algorithms for the generation of substitution matrices from intra-taxa genetic variation data.
-It allows you to infer and analyse the basic set of substitution matrices that may be genrated from tyour data.
+It allows one to infer a basic set of substitution matrices that may be genrated from one's data.
 These algorithms were implemented and published on human genetic variation data, but may be used widely for any variational dataset.

 ## What's in here?
 ### deduce_substiution_matrices.py